2005 National Women's Football Championship (Pakistan)

-The 2005 National Women Football Championship was the inaugural of the National Women Football Championship, the top-tier of women's football in Pakistan.
+The 2005 National Women's Football Championship was the inaugural edition of the National Women's Football Championship, the top-tier of women's football in Pakistan.

 The event took place from 23 to 29 September 2005 at Jinnah Sports Stadium in Islamabad.

-Punjab won the championship by beating WAPDA 1-0 in the final.
+Punjab won the championship by beating WAPDA 1–0 in the final.
 Balochistan beat Sindh in the third-place playoff to clinch the third position.

 Teams

 Eight teams took part in the event.